GREEK LOVE IN INDIA AND CENTRAL ASIA

 A New Account of East India and Persia by the English traveller John Fryer mentions the prevalence of pederasty in the 1670s in Moslem Surat and amongst fakirs.

 Three valuable accounts have been written about the Paidikion, British army Captain Kenneth Searight's compilation of pederastic writings, which included an immensely detailed list of his many erotic encounters with boys from 1897 to 1917, mostly in India.
 The first was Paidikion: A Paiderastic Manuscript by Toby Hammond.

-The English journalist Michael Davidson described a poignant erotic encounter with a boy in Lahore in the newly independent Pakistan in 1949 in his memoir Some Boys.
+He also described a poignant erotic encounter with a boy in Lahore in the newly independent Pakistan in 1949 in his other memoir Some Boys.

 India and Pakistan in Boys for Sale is Drew and Drake's chapter on the sub-continent in their 1969 study of global boy prostitution, mostly concerned with the enduring scenes.

 A Canadian in Central Asia is mostly about the experiences with boys of 12 to 14 of a man working in Pakistan in the 1970s.